Why Your Brand Needs Best-of-Breed Marketing Technology

 All of this means that the balance between global marketing and local execution can be much more effective.

-CoreMedia Content Cloud facilitates real omni-channel experiences.
+CoreMedia Content Cloud facilitates real omni-channel digital experiences.
 All content is stored and edited in an omni-channel format and accessed via an omni-channel editor.
 The same content is reused on all channels, from digital channels like mobile apps, online stores, and landing pages, to in-store terminals, outdoor advertising, print publications, and programmatic advertising.
 From a single digital asset stored in CoreMedia Content Cloud, all crops, resolutions, and variations are generated as needed.

 CoreMedia Content Cloud: Create Shoppable Videos